jorisvandenbossche/course-python-geospatial/notebooks/11-xarray-intro.md

 herstappe.sel(band='red')
 ```

 The data type of this `xarray.DataArray` `herstappe` is 'float32'.
-Xarray uses the data types provided by NuPpy.
+Xarray uses the data types provided by NumPy.
 More information on the data types NumPy supports is available in the [documentation](https://numpy.org/devdocs/user/basics.types.html#array-types-and-conversions-between-types).

 Converting to another data type is supported by `astype()` method: